 - What is it?
 HTC's new blockchain-boosted smartphone

-There's no indication on price yet either, although HTC Exodus head Phil Chen recently told The Verge that the device would be "comparable" to the $1000 (around £600, AU$1300) Finney blockchain-powered phone released by Sirin Labs last year.
+There's no indication on real-world price yet either, although HTC Exodus head Phil Chen did tell The Verge that the device would be "comparable" to the $1000 (around £600, AU$1300) Finney blockchain-powered phone released by Sirin Labs last year.

 So how will a blockchain phone work?

 Blockchain technology may be flavor of the month, but it's not at first glance an ideal fit for smartphones - as high-stakes trading and cryptocurrency mining often requires hugely powerful hardware.

 HTC is looking to start something completely new with the Exodus, claiming that the device is the launchpad for its new native blockchain network ecosystem, with the individual Exodus devices acting as nodes for trading amongst users.